Forming the local starburst galaxy Haro 11 through hydrodynamical merger simulations: The fiducial Haro 11 model

 \subsection{Tidal tail}

 The first step of analysing the simulation is to visualise the merger process and the tidal tail, as it is one of the strongest signs of Haro 11 being a merger.
 In Figure~\ref{fig:timeline} we present several projection maps of the gas and stars as part of a timeline of the simulation.
-These maps follow the formation of the tidal tail, from the the first close interaction until they reach the current observed time of Haro 11, which is $\sim10$ Myr into the 2nd interaction; a time period of roughly $\sim 200$\,Myr.
-Furthermore, the maps have Roman numbers annotated, corresponding to time markers in the figure of SFR as a function of time in Section~\ref{sec:sfr}, which highlights the burst of star formation during the close interactions.
+These maps follow the formation of the tidal tail, from the first close interaction until they reach the current observed time of Haro 11, which is $\sim10$ Myr into the second interaction; a time period of roughly $\sim 200$\,Myr.
+Furthermore, the maps have Roman numerals annotated, corresponding to time markers in the figure of SFR as a function of time in Section~\ref{sec:sfr}, which highlights the burst of star formation during the close interactions.

-This simulations matches the length and kinematics of the \HI tail presented in \citet{LeReste+24} using { MEERKAT} observations of the 21-cm line\footnote{The reduced MEERKAT 21\,cm data is publically available at: https://archive-gw-1.kat.ac.za/public/repository/10.48479/7zn6-bw59/index.html}.
-The tidal tail is extending in the same direction relative to the inner morphology as in Haro 11 (north-east) and have the same length $\sim 40$\,kpc.
+This simulation matches the length and kinematics of the \HI tail presented in \citet{LeReste+24} using { MeerKAT} observations of the 21-cm line\footnote{The reduced MeerKAT 21\,cm data is publicly available at: https://archive-gw-1.kat.ac.za/public/repository/10.48479/7zn6-bw59/index.html}.
+The tidal tail is extending in the same direction relative to the inner morphology as in Haro 11 (north-east) and has the same length $\sim 40$\,kpc.
 Furthermore, we find that the relative \HI mass inside the tidal tail is $\sim 36\,\%$, which is within the observed value $44^{+20}_{-19}$\,\%.
-A velocity field map of the \HI in emission \emph{only} are presented in the left plot of Figure~\ref{fig:tidal_tail_velocity}, and the \HI velocity in our simulation is on the right.
-The \HI tail is blue-shifted at a speed $\sim +50$\kmsecalt, which is slightly slower compared to our simulations with a mean velocity of $\sim +80$\kmsecalt.
-The same map, but for the absorption, is presented in Appendix~\ref{app:tidal_tail_abs_map}.